Mira Rostova

-Mira Rostova (née Rosovskaya; April 10, 1909 - January 28, 2009) was a Russian American actress turned acting teacher, best known for her own variation of method acting that she used in coaching Montgomery Clift.
+Mira Rostova (April 10, 1909 - January 28, 2009) was a Russian-American actress turned acting teacher, best known for her own variation of method acting that she used in coaching Montgomery Clift.
 Her other students included Armand Assante, Alec Baldwin, Peter Gallagher, Jessica Lange, Zohra Lampert, Jerry Orbach, A.J.
 Benza and Madonna (who attended approximately half a dozen class sessions, working on scenes from Tennessee Williams' Summer and Smoke and Isherwood's I Am a Camera).

 Early life

 Mira Rosovskaya was born on April 10, 1909, in Saint Petersburg, Russia.
-She fled to Switzerland after the Russian Revolution and then Hamburg, Germany, where she began acting.
+She fled to Switzerland after the 1917 Russian Revolution and then Hamburg, Germany, where she began acting.
 She also acted in Vienna.
 She moved to France after the rise of the Nazi party and reached the United States by way of England.
 In the U.S., she abbreviated her surname to Rostova.